andreazialcita/andreazialcita/README.md

 <h1>Hi, I'm Andi! </h1>
-I am an Applied Mathematics in Data Science major in Ateneo de Manila, and am highly interested in data-driven modeling and real-world problem solving.
+I am an Applied Mathematics in Data Science major at the Ateneo de Manila University, and am highly interested in data-driven modeling and real-world problem solving.
 This repository serves as a collection of projects and outputs I've completed from high school through college.
 As I continue to progress through my academic and professional career, I will be updating this space with new work and ongoing projects.

 <h2>📐 Math-based Projects</h2>